 The Jobs page which contains the information about jobs can be accessed by navigating to the Existing Tasks menu of the left navigation menu.

-Information about jobs can only be viewed by Site administrators.
+Note: Information about jobs can only be viewed by site administrators.

 This topic describes how to view and understand the information displayed in the Jobs page.

-Your Tableau Online site comes with capacity to support all your users’ analytic needs.
+Your Tableau Cloud site comes with capacity to support all your users’ analytic needs.
 A site’s capacity includes capacity for storage and tasks that need to be performed on the site for extracts, metrics, subscriptions and flows.
-The jobs page allows you to monitor the tasks for your Tableau Online site.
-For more information on site capacity, see Tableau Online Site Capacity.
+The jobs page allows you to monitor the tasks for your Tableau Cloudsite.
+For more information on site capacity, see Tableau Cloud Site Capacity.

 The Job ID can be useful when viewing jobs on Admin views .
 When you click on the Job ID, you will see more detailed information about the job, such as the Job LUID, the project name, the schedule, the content name, content owner, job creator